10 – Peek-a-Boo

 # 1 – Hong Kong Garden

 At the top of the list is the band’s debut single released in 1978.
 It got the band off to a good start commercially, reaching number seven on the UK singles chart.
 The track is widely regarded as one of the all time greatest post-punk songs.
-Upon its release, it was acclaimed by much of the British alternative music press, with several publication naming it as their single of the week.
+Upon its release, it was acclaimed by much of the British alternative music press, with several publications naming it as their single of the week.
 The lyrics are said to be inspired by racist attacks that the band often witnessed at a local Chinese takeaway by Nazi skinheads.